 None of us like to leave our pets unaccompanied but, with some thought and planning it is possible to make the time apart relatively painless.

-However, it is important to not leave your Cocker spaniel alone for too long which leads to the question of ‘How long can a Cocker spaniel be left alone?’
+However, it is important to not leave your Cocker spaniel alone for too long which leads to the question of how long can they be left alone?

-Here are some top tips to ensure your Cocker spaniel remains content during the times when they are left alone
+Here are some top tips to ensure your Cocker spaniel remains content when alone

 I’ve often left the TV or radio on, tuned into a classical music channel or one that is primarily talking – at a low volume.